YorkEarwaker/Automation/repository-sample/java_structure/src/README.md

 # Java project code

 Eclipse IDE.
-* To resolve Problem java errors, issues with module-info.java or example, reported when first opening Eclipse from an existing directory workspace try adding and deleting a new line in a java file and saving it.
+* To resolve Problem java errors, issues with module-info.java for example, reported when first opening Eclipse from an existing directory workspace try adding and deleting a new line in a java file and saving it.
 This issue might occure if Eclipse was open and Windows carried out a OS update.

 ## Status